 Indiana Master Naturalists

-The Indiana Master Naturalist (IMN) program brings together natural resource specialists and adult learners to foster an understanding of our state’s plants, water, geology, and wildlife.
-Participants will learn how to teach others about the natural world and share personal experiences with a variety of audiences.
-Topics include forestry, botany, bats, birds, geology, pollinators, interpretation and more.
+The Indiana Master Naturalist (IMN) program brings together natural resource specialists and adult learners to foster an understanding of our state’s ecosystems.
+Participants will also learn how to teach others about the natural world and share personal experiences with a variety of audiences.
+Topics include forestry, botany, bats, geology, meteorology, outdoor survival, interpretation and more.

 This program is offered annually in partnership with Ball State University and Purdue Extension.
 Please direct questions to Kelley V Phillips at firstname.lastname@example.org.